sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 }
 }

-- The Operation1 and Operation2 are the operations like read or write.
+- The Operation1 and Operation2 are the operations like rpc, read or write.
 - Role1, Role2 and Role3 are the rolenames like netadmin, secadmin and operator.
 - The ! denotes that the role is denied for the xpath.
 If ! is not mentioned, then the role is permited for the xpath.
 - Permit and Deny are the accessTypes.